ruepp-jenkins/docker-syncovery/README.md

   - Set your timezone here (see Time / Date below)
 - SYNCOVERY_HOME=/config
   - Changes the default location of syncovery config files (changing should work but was never tested - so use at your own risk)
-- DEBIAN_FRONTEND=noninteractive
-  - NO EFFECTS, only needed for build process
-- SETUP_TEMP=/tmp/installers/
-  - NO EFFECTS, only needed for build process

 # Time / Date